 Most commonly known as guard dogs, Dobermans are energetic and affectionate dogs who make great pets and service animals.

-If you want a very intelligent, energetic dog with a fun personality, the Australian Cattle Dog may be a great choice.
-But not if you live in an apartment.
+If you want an intelligent, energetic dog with a fun personality, the Australian Cattle Dog may be a great choice — but not if you live in an apartment.

 This super smart, active dog breed needs a lot of exercise and loves children.

 Saint Bernards are most famously known for search-and-rescue missions in cold mountain settings, but they are also excellent family pets and love children.